-I presented my preliminary research at the Art Historians of the Twin Cities Symposium in 2017, and I am currently in the process of writing an article about The Smiling Book.
+I presented my preliminary research at the Art Historians of the Twin Cities Symposium in 2017 and at Kanagawa University in 2018, and I am currently in the process of writing an article about The Smiling Book.
 I use this unique object as a key to unlock surprising global and local connections between Tokyo and a Minnesota artist by the name of Evelyn Goodrow Mitsch.

 Our study of “art history” need not stop at fine art.
 My interest in applying art historical methods to video games stems largely from the interests of my students at St. Catherine University, St. Olaf College, and UC Irvine.
 I believe the methodology of art history gives us the opportunity to ask new questions of contemporary objects in comparison to more historical counterparts.
 Students can recognize the unique qualities of video games while integrating them into a more complete understanding of visual culture.
 This research unites my teaching and my training by bridging art history, media studies, and visual studies.